syncfusion-content/windowsforms-docs/WindowsForms/HTMLUI/HTML-Tags.md

 * Link reference to the style sheets by using the Link tag of the head section
-* Styles to the html elements by using the Style tag of the head section
+* Styles to the HTML elements by using the Style tag of the head section
 * Title for the document in the Title tag of the head section